BOUHERYassine/Courses-Projects/README.md

 - High dimensional statistics

 ### Random and statistical process modelling
--Overview of a lot of statistical methods
+- Overview of a lot of statistical methods
 - Central Limit theorem adapted for medians
 - Statistics of extreme values
 - AR and MA processes, and all of its variants (ARIMA, ARFIMA, SARIMAX, SARIMA etc..)